bhanikki28/IGD/JavaSamples/README.md

     Consumer Interface : Takes one argument and returns no argument.
                          To pass argument to consumer interface,use accept(T t) method Refer to ConsumerFuncDemo class
+    Predicate Interface : Takes one argument and returns Boolean value Pass argument using test()
+                          Refer to PredicateFuncDemo class

 ## Streams